crowdsecurity/hub/scenarios/crowdsecurity/vaultwarden-bf.md

 Detect failed vaultwarden authentications:

- - leakspeed of 1m, capacity of 5 on same target user
+ - leakspeed of 1m, capacity of 5 on source ip
- - leakspeed of 1m, capacity of 5 unique distinct users
+ - leakspeed of 1m, capacity of 5 on source ip and unique distinct users